-Rory McIlroy What's In The Bag? - BMW PGA Championship
+Rory McIlroy What's In The Bag? - 2018 Equipment

-Here we take a look at the clubs Rory McIlroy is using this week at Wentworth
+Here we take a look at the clubs Rory McIlroy currently has in the bag

 Rory McIlroy What’s In The Bag?

-Here we take a look at the equipment Rory McIlroy is using this week at Wentworth for the BMW PGA Championship.
+Here we take a look at the equipment Rory McIlroy currently uses.

-The four-time major winner signed with TaylorMade last year and currently has 14 TaylorMade clubs in the bag as well as a TaylorMade ball.
+The four-time major winner signed with TaylorMade last year and currently plays a full bag of TaylorMade equipment, including all 14 clubs and his ball.

 He recently secured his first victory as a TaylorMade staffer at the Arnold Palmer Invitational where he recorded the best week of his career on the greens.

-Late last year he had the TaylorMade M2 driver and M2 Tour fairway woods but he has switched those out for the new M3 driver and an M3 fairway woods.
+Late last year he had the TaylorMade M2 driver and M2 Tour fairway woods but he switched those out for the new M3 driver and an M3 fairway woods.

-He is using the M3 driver and has averaged 316 yards off the tee this season on the PGA Tour.
+He is using the M3 driver and has averaged 317 yards off the tee this season on the PGA Tour, ranking 2nd in that stat.

-He recently put a new shaft in his driver – changing out his Mitsubishi Kuro Kage for a Tensei Orange shaft which helped him pick up a whopping 5mph extra ball speed.

-Other pros using the M3 driver include Woods, Justin Rose, Tommy Fleetwood and Jason Day.
+Other pros using the M3 driver include Tiger Woods, Justin Rose, Tommy Fleetwood and Jason Day.

-As well as the M3 driver, he also has the new M3 3 and 5 woods in the bag.
-The latter was added to the line-up specifically with Augusta National in mind.
+He has also been using M3 3 and 5 woods this year but currently has an M4 3 wood and has taken out the 5 wood for his 2 iron.

 WATCH: Rory McIlroy’s 30-minute warm-up routine

-He has been using a TaylorMade P790 UDI 2 iron but has taken it out to bring the 5 wood in.
+He has been using a TaylorMade P790 UDI 2 iron with a Project X HZRDUS 105 6.5 graphite shaft.

 McIlroy plays with a mixed set of irons with a TaylorMade P750 4 iron and P730 Rors Proto irons from 5-9.
 They’re fitted with Project X 7.0 shafts.